GinSanaduki/Miller-Rabin_Primality_Test/README.md

 ```
 * Subject is odd integer to be tested for prime number.
 * k is parameter that specifies the accuracy of the judgment.
-* n is a composite number, but the probability of determining that it may be a prime number is at most 4 ^ -k.
+* Subject is a composite number, but the probability of determining that it may be a prime number is at most 4 ^ -k.
 * When k is 50, the probability of being wrong is 1 / 1267650600228229401496703205376.

 * Return Value is 0 : Subject is prime number.